 - Support for store views and customer groups;

-- Functionality to comply with EU GDPR requirements.
+- Functionality to comply with EU GDPR requirements;

 Next, create a dispatch schedule.
 One email is often not enough to make a visitor return to your store and finish the purchase.
-Sometimes, it is necessary to send several messages and attach a discount coupon to add an extra layer of motivation to decrease the influence of Magento cart abandonment.
+Sometimes, it is necessary to send several messages and attach a discount coupon to add an extra layer of motivation to decrease the chances of Magento cart abandonment.

 The last key step in your fight against cart abandonment is related to various specific conditions that can be configured in the backend.
-Don’t ignore this step since it allows you to create highly-targeted reminders which work much more efficiently.
+Don’t ignore this step since it allows you to create highly-targeted reminders that work much more efficiently.

-Now, when you know about the key features of the Amasty Abandoned Cart Email Magento 2 extension, let’s discover its backend functionality and appearance.
+Now, when you know the key features of the Amasty Abandoned Cart Email Magento 2 extension, let’s discover its backend functionality and appearance.

 In Blacklist, you can import a file with blacklisted email addresses.

 Let’s see how a rule page is designed on the example of the Cart >$100 rule.
-The corresponding page contains six tabs: General, Stores & Customer Groups, Conditions, Schedule, Analytics, and Test.
+The corresponding page contains six tabs: General, Stores & Customer Groups, Conditions, Schedule, Google Analytics, and Test.

 Under the first tab, this Magento abandoned cart extension allows you to modify/specify rule name, select a status (Active/Inactive), set priority, and choose a cancel condition: Link from Email Clicked, Any Product Went Out of Stock, All Products Went Out of Stock.
 Despite the selected conditions, a placed order will always stop the reminder chain.

-In Analytics, the Amasty Abandoned Cart Email Magento 2 extension allows specifying such parameters as campaign source, medium, term, content, and name.
+In Google Analytics, the Amasty Abandoned Cart Email Magento 2 extension allows specifying such parameters as campaign source, medium, term, content, and name.
 These parameters are enough to integrate your Magento 2 abandoned cart reminders with Google Analytics.